maxwelljmckee/no-dux/README.md

 # Why `no-dux`?
 ## You're looking for a new state management solution
-Many of you have probably used Redux in the past, and for most developers the initial reaction was mainly positive.
-What a great tool, you thought, but as time went on you started asking questions like, but why does it have so much boilerplate?
+If you're a frontend or fullstack developer, chances are you've had some experience working with Redux.
+If you're anything like me, your initial impression was mostly positive.
+"What a great tool," you thought, but as time went on you started asking questions like, "but why does it have so much boilerplate?
 And why does my data disappear on a page reload?
 Sure I can chuck it in localStorage to persist, but then I'm clogging up memory with unnecessary duplication.
-And what the heck is a reducer anyway?
+And what the heck is a reducer anyway?"

 In recent years, many developers have abandoned Redux in favor of the React Context API, which captures nearly all the same use cases with less configuration.
-But both of these tools can face performance issues when unintended rerenders go cascading through your Virtual-DOM.
-And these performance pitfalls can be harder and harder to maintain as both your application and your organization scale in size and complexity.
+But if you're not careful, both of these technologies can lead you into a trap – unnecessary rerenders.
+At a glance this may seem inconsequential.
+Maybe you're a pro and you think it's somebody else's problem.
+But as your application and your team scale in size and complexity, controlling your rerender can become harder and harder to maintain, and may ultimately result in non-trivial performance issues.

 <br />